IgniteUI/indigo-design-docfx/en/codegen/after-codegen.md

 @import url('https://fonts.googleapis.com/icon?family=Material+Icons');
 ```

 If you used the Infragistics VS Code Extension to update your project this will have already been done for you.
-If it sees that these imports do not exist in your `styles.scss` file then it will include a new file called `ig.scss` in the project and the project will now reference this along with `styles.scss`;
+If it sees that these imports do not exist in your `styles.scss` file then it will include a new file called `ig.scss` in the project and the project will now reference this along with `styles.scss`.

 ## Styling